Irish Belleek Porcelain History And Marks

 By Sharon Stajda,

 Belleek Porcelain is one of the most popular collectible porcelains to this day.
 History takes Belleek back to 1857 when the company opened its doors for business, in the village of Belleek, Ireland.
 From figurines to fine china, Belleek denotes fine quality, when it comes to Irish porcelain.
-Belleek popularity may be due to its very fine thin almost transparent feel, and look.
+Belleek popularity may be due to its very fine thin almost transparent feel and look.
 These qualities are hard to reproduce in fakes.
-However, there are an abundance of fake Belleek pieces out there.
+However, there is an abundance of fake Belleek pieces out there.
 When it comes to the mark to hallmark, unfortunately, the hallmarks are being well fake.

-In regard to the mark or hallmark, with some variation the Irish wolfhound, the shamrock, the Celtic tower, and the harp have always been present in the design.
-The first company marks were black in color, and used from 1863 - 1946.
+In regard to the mark or hallmark, with some variation, the Irish wolfhound, the shamrock, the Celtic tower, and the harp have always been present in the design.
+The first company marks were black in color and used from 1863 - 1946.
 A series of green marks were then used from 1946 until the seventh mark, which was introduced in 1980.
 This mark being gold and brown.
 In 1992 the gold /brown mark was replaced by a blue mark, which is still being used today.
-"It's possible to date an example of Belleek to within twenty or thirty years of crafting by its pattern and hallmark / mark.
+"It's possible to date an example of Belleek to within twenty or thirty years of crafting by its pattern and hallmark/mark.
 Pieces with the earlier hallmark often bring prices nearly triple of that of the more current made pieces.
 This naturally makes the older pieces very hard to come by on the open market.
 Most collectors choose to hold on to the very old pieces or sell them at outrageous prices.

 Collecting Belleek Porcelain